-A savings account may not always provide the best option, whether you have a little set aside for a rainy day, an emergency fund, or some money for a future financial goal.
+A savings account may not always be the best option, whether you have a little set aside for a rainy day, an emergency fund, or some money for a future financial goal.

-Although brick-and-mortar bank savings accounts were at one time the go-to for any excess cash, they no longer offer the best terms.
-In fact, traditional banks offer an average interest rate that is unlikely to keep up with inflation.
+Although brick-and-mortar bank savings accounts were once the go-to for excess cash, they no longer offer the best terms (in most cases).
+In fact, most traditional banks offer an average interest rate that’s unlikely to keep up with inflation.

 If you’re looking to earn a return on your savings, you may want to consider savings account alternatives.
-So, here we’ll delve into some of the best alternatives on the market today.
+So, here we’ll cover some of the best alternatives available today.

 Savings Account Alternatives

-The Cash Reserve is Betterment’s high-yield cash account that provides a solid alternative to the traditional savings account.
+The Cash Reserve is Betterment’s high-yield cash account, providing a solid alternative to the traditional savings account.
 According to FDIC data, the account offers above the national savings rate average and carries no minimum balance requirements or monthly maintenance fees.
 You can open a sole or joint Betterment Cash Reserve account.

 One of the attractive features of this account is that you can separate your funds into different savings goals.
 You can even automate your savings by setting up auto-deposit rules.
 This will allow you to set aside money for an emergency fund, vacation fund, and other goals with one account.

 Betterment Cash Reserve deposits are also FDIC insured.
 There’s up to $1 million in coverage for individual accounts and $2 million for joint accounts.
 However, these accounts don’t have an associated debit card.
 You’ll need to rely on electronic and wire transfers to access your funds and transfer money between your other accounts and your Cash Reserve.
 Betterment does not impose a fee for any incoming wire transfers, but you may have a charge from your bank to send one.